Blinines/cam_l90_sentiment_detection_review/README.md

     * 3 settings can be changed in the `ressources/settings.py` file, by default they are as follow :
         * `TYPE_NB = ['unigram', 'bigram', 'joint']` : Type of n-gram to take into account.
 Only those three can be calculated.
         * `SMOOTHING_NB = [0, 1]`.
 Smoothing applied.
-        * `FEAT_TYPE` = ['freq', 'pres'].
+        * `FEAT_TYPE = ['freq']`.
 How to represent the documents for the testing phase.
     * Launching the script will compute Round Robin cross validation for all possible models for the settings, and save two new files : one .txt file and one .json file.
 The .txt file contains readable sentence of results per fold, whereas the .json file will contain raw data.
+One latest example is available in the VM.
     * By default launching the script will also analyze the results that will be printed on the terminal command : info both on accuracy and p-value between models will be displayed.

 Describing project architecture